Atharv777/plutonium-wallet/README.md

 # 🧠 Knowledge Primer

 - [Safe](https://safe.global/) is the account abstraction leader on Ethereum and the EVM with the most secure smart wallet infrastructure and platform
+- [Scroll](https://scroll.io/) is designed by and for Ethereum developers.
+A swift, reliable and scalable Layer 2 blockchain, Scroll extends Ethereum's capabilities, enabling apps to scale without any surprises.

 # Features
 - Telegram Bot Integration: